 Hi, I'm Sally Jones, and I'm from Normaltown, California.

-I'm a member of the Stop the Bees Community Group.

-I would like to talk to you today about the Beekeeping Act.
+I'm a member of the Stop the Bees Community Group, and would like to talk to you today about the Beekeeping Act.

 The Beekeeping Act would give money to build a bee colony away from our city.
 Right now, there are so many angry bees all over the United States.

-They have attacked me and my family.

-They even sent my nephew to the hospital.
+They have attacked me and my family, and even sent my nephew to the hospital.
 I was afraid just to leave my house to come here and meet you.

-Everyone I've talked to is afraid of the bees.

-They don't feel safe.
-We all deserve to feel safe in our cities.

-Building this bee colony will give us back our safety.
+Everyone I've talked to is afraid of the bees and doesn't feel safe.
+We all deserve to feel safe in our cities, and building this bee colony will give us back our safety.

-Here is my question to you:

-What will you do to make sure that Normaltown families are safe from the bees?
+My question to you is: what will you do to make sure that Normaltown families are safe from the bees?

 You can also bring a written paper with more information about the problem.

-You can give the paper to your member of government or their staff.

-They can read it and learn more after the meeting.

-That way, you can give a short speech but still give all the important information
+You can give the paper to your member of government or their staff, and they can read it and learn more after the meeting.
+That way, you can give a short speech, but still give members of government all the important information.

-Part 3: Giving Testimony

-Legislators

-A group of people who vote to make laws.
-Legislators are usually elected officials.

-Legislative testimony

-When you speak in front of legislators about a policy

-Hearings

-Meetings to talk about laws that might get passed.